Rules of chess: Gameplay

+White and black

 The player controlling the white pieces is named "White"; the player controlling the black pieces is named "Black".
 White moves first, then players alternate moves.
 Making a move is required; it is not legal to skip a move, even when having to move is detrimental.
 Play continues until a king is checkmated, a player resigns, or a draw is declared, as explained below.
 In addition, if the game is being played under a time control, a player who exceeds the time limit loses the game unless they cannot be checkmated.

 The official chess rules do not include a procedure for determining who plays White.
-Instead, this decision is left open to tournament-specific rules (e.g. a Swiss system tournament or round-robin tournament) or, in the case of non-competitive play, mutual agreement, in which case some kind of random choice is often employed.
-A common method is for one player to conceal a piece (usually a pawn) of each color in either hand; the other player chooses a hand to open and receives the color of the piece that is revealed.
+Instead, this decision is left open to tournament-specific rules (e.g. a Swiss system tournament or round-robin tournament) or, in the case of casual play, mutual agreement, in which case some kind of random choice such as flipping a coin can be employed.
+A common method is for one player to conceal a pawn of each color in either hand; the other player chooses a hand to open and receives the color of the piece that is revealed.